-Donating Every Last Dollar on me to End Food Waste
+Donating Every Last Dollar to End Food Waste

 But I’ve been completely blown away by what I’ve found in the supermarket dumpsters.
 Every dumpster I have opened has been FULL of perfectly good food.
-In a front page La Crosse Tribune story I did a few days ago I confidently said, “If there’s a dumpster, there’s food in it” and so far I have proved that to be right time and time again.
-In just three days of biking across Wisconsin living purely on dumpster food I have found tens of thousands of dollars worth of food.
-All of this at a time when one in seven Americans is food insecure.
+In a front page La Crosse Tribune story I did a few days ago, I confidently said, “If there’s a dumpster, there’s food in it” and so far I have proved that to be right time and time again.
+In just three days of biking across Wisconsin living purely on dumpster food, I have found tens of thousands of dollars worth of food.
+All of this at a time when 1 in 7 Americans is food insecure.
 This waste of food is also a huge waste of water, fossil fuels, energy, and landfill space and is a root cause to many of the world’s most pressing issues.

-I just keep saying to myself that it makes no sense for me to buy any more food when every dumpster I open is full of it.
-And we’re talking about good quality healthy food.
+I just keep saying to myself that it makes no sense for me to buy any more food when every dumpster I open is full of it, and we’re talking about good quality healthy food.
 I’ve eaten $50 worth of berries alone in the last few days and have hummus for days!
-When I do purchase food I eat a very healthy plant based diet and I have had no problem finding all the delicious and nutritious food that I need to maintain that diet.
+When I do purchase food I eat a very healthy primarily plant-based diet and I have had no problem finding all the delicious and nutritious food that I need to maintain that diet.
 Sure it’s hard to turn down all the cookies and muffins in the dumpster but that’s a different story.

-What can you do today to reduce food waste in America?
+What can you do today to reduce food waste in the United States?
 Go on citizen patrol!